Florida Governor's Mansion: History

 Noted Palm Beach architect Marion Sims Wyeth was unanimously chosen by both the Cabinet and the Governor's Mansion Advisory Committee to design the new home.
 Wyeth was told to use Andrew Jackson's home in Tennessee, The Hermitage, as a model for the exterior.
 However, due to a shortfall in the state's budget, the completed home had fewer rooms than originally planned.
 Including furnishings, the new mansion cost $350,000 and was completed a year later, in 1956.
 The first governor to live in the new mansion was LeRoy Collins, in the spring of 1957.
 Collins and his wife were actively involved in the new house's construction, and in 1957, they suggested to the state a Governor's Mansion Commission.
 In 1979, First Lady Adele Graham, the wife of Bob Graham, began organizing tours for the mansion.
 The next year, she founded the Florida Governor's Mansion Foundation.
 The contributions of this foundation helped to make possible the first addition to the Governor's Mansion since 1957, the Florida Sun Room.
 The foundation was created to solicit private funding for the restoration of the mansion, its furnishings, and its grounds.

 In 2006, the second addition to the mansion was completed, a new 550 ft2 library for Governor Jeb Bush and his wife, Columba Bush.
 The Cabinet approved the $500,000 expansion in August 2005.
 The building celebrated its 50th anniversary in 2005, as well as being added to the National Register of Historic Places.
 In 2007, Governor Charlie Crist announced the addition of a solar-powered swimming pool and a hydrogen fuel cell at the mansion.
 The mansion now includes a greenhouse and the Manatee Sculpture Garden, and is next to a private park.

+On August 30, 2023, the northern front of the building was struck by a falling oak tree as Hurricane Idalia passed to the east, but no injuries or serious damage was reported.